nradulovic/pyeds/README.rst

 An event in PyEDS is instanced using class ``Event``.

 The associated parameters with an event are:
- - name of the event
+ - name of the event: this is a string containing event name.
- - producer of event
+ - producer of event: specifies which state machine has generated this event.

 Generate an event
 -----------------